 The College's temporary investments consist of balances held by Lone Star Investment Pool (Government Overnight Fund), Lincoln Financial Advisors and Texas Presbyterian Foundation.
 The Lone Star Investment Pool is a public fund investment pool created to provide a safe environment for the placement of local government funds in short-term investments.
 The Government Overnight Fund is regulated by the Securities and Exchange Act and seeks to maintain a net asset value of one dollar and a dollar weighted average maturity of 60 days or fewer.
-At August 31, 2019 and August 31, 2018, the weighted average maturity was 27 days and 20 days, respectively.
+At August 31, 2020 and August 31, 2019, the weighted average maturity was 24 days and 27 days, respectively.
 Lone Star Investment Pool is administered by First Public.
-Lone Star Investment Pool was rated AAAm by Standard & Poor's as of August 31, 2019 and August 31, 2018.
-The fair value of the investment in Lone Star Investment Pool was the same as its carrying value of \$17,898,664 and \$11,200,361 for the years ending August 31, 2019 and 2018, respectively.
+Lone Star Investment Pool was rated AAAm by Standard & Poor's as of August 31, 2020 and August 31, 2019.
+The fair value of the investment in Lone Star Investment Pool was the same as its carrying value of \$21,398,485 and \$17,898,664 for the years ended August 31, 2020 and 2019, respectively.

 Lincoln Financial Advisors is the broker for the College's investment in five mutual funds within the American Funds Family.
-Each of the five funds were rated "\\\" or better by Morningstar Rating Services.
-The fair value of the mutual fund investments was the same as its carrying value of \$374,380 and \$360,832 for the years ending August 31, 2019 and 2018, respectively.
+Each of the five funds were rated "" or better by Morningstar Rating Services.
+The fair value of the mutual fund investments was the same as its carrying value of \$439,590 and \$374,380 for the years ended August 31, 2020 and 2019, respectively.

 Texas Presbyterian Foundation is the custodian of the College's investment in TPF Balanced Fund, a common trust fund (CTF).
 The CTF is not rated and is valued using the net asset value per share.
-The fair value of the CTF was the same as its carrying value, \$4,113,991 and \$4,012,487 for the years ending August 31, 2019 and 2018, respectively.
+The fair value of the CTF was the same as its carrying value, \$5,019,292 and \$4,113,991 for the years ended August 31, 2020 and 2019, respectively.
 The investment strategy of the CTF is to produce a total rate of return to provide a stable, predictable and growing source of income.
 There are no restrictions on redemption or sale of the CTF.
 The College can redeem shares at any time.